Vice President for Research and Innovation

 He has served in numerous international conferences in technical program committees, editorial boards and organizing committees.
 His research has been funded by the National Science Foundation, the Defense Advanced Research Projects Agency, the Office of Naval Research, the Naval Air Systems Command, the Naval Sea Systems Command, the Air Force Research Labs at Wright Patterson, the Army Research Labs, The Boeing Company, Hawaiian Electric Company and Hamamatsu Photonics.

 Syrmos has been a consultant for the Canada France Hawaii Telescope, Innovative Solutions, Science Technology International and others.
-He is a Boeing AD Welliver Fellow, a member of the advisory board of Hawaii Technology Development Venture program, a member of the Sigma Xi research organization and a senior member of the Institute of Electrical and Electronics Engineers.
+He is a Boeing AD Welliver Fellow, a member of the Sigma Xi research organization, a senior member of the Institute of Electrical and Electronics Engineers and was a member of the board of the Hawaii Technology Development Venture program.
+He is a board member of the Research Corporation of the University of Hawaii (RCUH), the Pacific International Center of High Technology Research (PICHTR), Natural Energy Laboratory of Hawaii Authority (NELHA), the Hawaii Academy of Sciences and XLR8UH, the University of Hawaii’s first proof of concept accelerator.

 Syrmos obtained his PhD at Georgia Institute of Technology in electrical engineering and a diploma in electrical engineering from Democritus University of Thrace, Greece.